 Very quickly, I gained a support network.
 My team on the client site quickly taught me the basics of procurement and how to navigate the complexities of a regulated environment, as well as the new art of stakeholder management.
 At the time, this was unexpected – I naively thought Consultants were individualistic and they wouldn’t provide so much coaching proactively on day one.
 Now I know this is just the way Proxima works.

-As well as my day-to-day work, the Program Leadership team helped me to expand my role and I started to pick up transformation work – developing processes, writing operating documentation, and training the team on compliance.
+As well as my day-to-day work, the Program Leadership team helped me expand my role, and I started to pick up transformation work – developing processes, writing operating documentation, and training the team on compliance.
 I absolutely loved it.
-To support me even further, Proxima sponsored me to complete a certificate with the International Compliance Association to build my knowledge and share it with the team.
+Proxima sponsored me to complete a certificate with the International Compliance Association to build my knowledge and share it with the team to support me even further.
 Fast forward 18 months, and I was still on the Consulting team (a little longer than initially agreed) and enjoying supporting more clients in different sectors around the country.

-Upon successful promotion, our Global Procurement Director, Richard Gibson, personally congratulated and continued to provide guidance and advice throughout my time in Solutions.
-Joining the Solutions team was a steep learning curve, and required operating with a different circle of colleagues – suddenly my day-to-day interactions were with our company Board members and Senior Leadership Team.
-With this, I realized I was working with a senior team who made the time to help employees – including the CEO who became my mentor.
-In my new role I wanted to develop the skill of storytelling, I applied for a grant from the company Learning and Development fund to attend an external course which helped speed up my development.
-Being in a supportive and collaborative work environment is a special thing: not only is my performance pushed but my personal well-being is accounted for too.
+Upon successful promotion, our Chief People Officer, Richard Gibson, personally congratulated and continued to provide guidance and advice throughout my time in Solutions.
+Joining the Solutions team was a steep learning curve and required operating with a different circle of colleagues.
+Suddenly, my day-to-day interactions were with our company Board members and Senior Leadership Team.
+With this, I realized I was working with a senior team who made the time to help employees – including the CEO, who became my mentor.
+In my new role, I wanted to develop the skill of storytelling.
+I applied for a grant from the company Learning and Development fund to attend an external course which helped speed up my development.
+Being in a supportive and collaborative work environment is a special thing: not only is my performance pushed, but my personal well-being is accounted for too.

-After a good stretch in Solutions, and a rapid improvement of skills and coaching from my Team Leader and Career Manager, I applied to become a Senior Consultant.
-I secured a number of endorsements from Senior Leadership who encouraged me to go for the position.
+After a good stretch in Solutions and a rapid improvement of skills and coaching from my Team Leader and Career Manager, I applied to become a Senior Consultant.
+I secured several endorsements from Senior Leadership, who encouraged me to go for the position.

 Following a successful jump, I moved back into the consulting team to build my knowledge of Transformation engagements and develop different skills.
-My Program Manager challenges me daily to actively work on my weakness and coaches me through difficult situations when they arise.
-This move has given me the opportunity to support new recruits and graduates with the aim that they enjoy working at Proxima, just as much as I do.
+My Program Manager challenges me daily to improve and coaches me through difficult situations when they arise.
+This move has allowed me to support recruits and graduates with the aim that they enjoy working at Proxima just as much as I do.
 There are constantly opportunities available to us all – if we want to push for them.

 It’s only upon reflection of my five years at Proxima have I truly realized how supported I’ve been.
-I’ve been pushed to develop rapidly, and supported in equal measure.
-The career management, mentoring and access to training that Proxima provides, has allowed me to progress my career at an exponential rate.
+I’ve been pushed to develop rapidly and supported in equal measure.
+The career management, mentoring, and access to training that Proxima provides have allowed me to progress my career at an exponential rate.
 Taking opportunities with a sink or swim mentality works well.
 It’s even better if you know your company believes in you.